AuroraStorm-sw/Knits_knots/README.md

 ---

 ### Site goals / Marketing Strategy
-Knits&Knots is a one-stop Business to Consumer (B2C) shop for people who enjoy handicraft and want to find all different sorts of materials for their different projects at one place.
-It's aimed towards crafters who already have all the tools of the trade and wants to fill up on materials no matter what thread their project needs.
+Knits&Knots is a one-stop Business-to-consumer (B2C) shop for people who enjoy handicrafts and want to find all different sorts of materials for their different projects in one place.
+It's aimed towards crafters who already have all the tools of the trade and want to fill up on materials no matter what thread their project needs.

 1. Who are your users?
     - Handicraft enthusiasts who want to refill material